Peter Farmer (set designer): Biography

-His productions for other companies included Ashton's The Dream (Sadler’s Wells Ballet, Birmingham Royal Ballet), Cinderella (London Festival Ballet), Swan Lake (English National Ballet, Royal Winnipeg Ballet), The Tales of Hoffmann (Scottish Ballet), The Nutcracker (Rome Opera Ballet, English National Ballet), Anna Karenina, Madame Butterfly and La Bayadère (Australian Ballet), La Sylphide (Rome Opera Ballet, Bolshoi Ballet), Theme and Variations and Coppélia (Birmingham Royal Ballet) and more than a dozen productions of Giselle.
+His productions for other companies included Ashton's The Dream (Sadler's Wells Ballet, Birmingham Royal Ballet), Cinderella (London Festival Ballet), Swan Lake (English National Ballet, Royal Winnipeg Ballet), The Tales of Hoffmann (Scottish Ballet), The Nutcracker (Rome Opera Ballet, English National Ballet), Anna Karenina, Madame Butterfly and La Bayadère (Australian Ballet), La Sylphide (Rome Opera Ballet, Bolshoi Ballet), Theme and Variations and Coppélia (Birmingham Royal Ballet) and more than a dozen productions of Giselle.
 His designs for MacMillan's Manon have been used by the Mariinsky Ballet, American Ballet Theatre, Australian Ballet, the National Ballet of Canada and Houston Ballet.

-He designed over a dozen productions for London Contemporary Dance Theatre, including Robert Cohan's Stages in 1971.
+He also designed over a dozen productions for London Contemporary Dance Theatre, including Robert Cohan's Stages in 1971.
 His productions for the dramatic stage included The Night of the Iguana (1965), Man and Superman (1966) and A Woman of No Importance (1978).

-In 2010, he received a Prix Benois de la Danse Lifetime Achievement award.
+In 2010, he received the Prix Benois de la Danse Lifetime Achievement award.